dsbowen/hemlock/docs_md/setup/wsl.md

 # Windows Subsystem for Linux (WSL) setup

+These instructions were written for Windows 10.

 Why WSL?
 The main reason I use WSL is that Windows OS doesn't have a fork (only a spoon), which means you'll need WSL if you want to run Redis.
-[Download instructions for WSL here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+You can find [download instructions for WSL here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Either WSL 1 or 2 should work.

 After you've installed WSL, open a terminal window (WIN + R, then enter e.g. 'ubuntu2004'.
 You may be prompted to create a username and password.

 ## Python3 and pip3

 Python is hemlock's primary language.
-Pip allows you to install python packages, including hemlock and its command line interface, hemlock-cli.
+Pip allows you to install python packages, including hemlock and its command line interface, hemlock-CLI.

 Most WSL distributions come with python3.
 Verify your python installation with: